-If you are doing your internship in the summer, you may be able to enroll in the summer or you can enroll in the following fall.
+If you are doing your internship in the summer, you will typically enroll in CSC 499 the following Fall.
 (Occasionally we can defer enrollment until the spring, but sooner is better.)

 Regardless of when you enroll, you will need to: